staten-island-tech/7-api-project-lukezheng2011/lessson.md

 ---

-## 🕹️ Step 1: What’s happening in our code?
+## 🕹️ Step 1: What’s happening in our code?a

 ```python
 import requests